org-metaeffekt/metaeffekt-kontinuum/processors/mirror/mirror_update-index.md

-# Util - Download Mirror
+# Mirror - Update Index

-This process downloads the vulnerability mirror from different data sources and aggregates all the information into a single vulnerability index.
+This processor created or updates the indices of the mirror.
+It uses the previously downloaded data files of the external data sources.
+As an result the specified mirror directory is extended by the index files.

 ## Properties